 It’s designed for detail work and runs quietly to avoid scaring your dog.
 This trimmer weighs less than .5 pound and fits nicely in the palm of your hand to reduce fatigue while grooming.

 This clipper’s blades are “tug-free” to avoid them tangling in your dog’s fur.
-The blade is small enough to maneuver around your dog’s face and ears with ease, and it works for longer hair that is tangle- or knot-prone.
+The blade is small enough to maneuver around your dog’s face and ears with ease, and it works for long hair that is tangle- or knot-prone.

-The Wahl Lithium Ion Pro Series Clipper includes a storage case, four attachment combs, scissors, a blade guard, a regular comb, cleaning oil and a brush for the blade.
+The Wahl Lithium Ion Pro Series Clipper includes a storage case, four attachment combs, scissors, a blade guard, a regular comb, cleaning oil, and a brush for the blade.
 Although smaller, it’s an efficient, affordable piece of dog grooming supplies.

-Grooming Dog's Eyes, Ears and Nails
+Grooming Dog's Eyes, Ears, and Nails

 Your dog’s ears, eyes, and nails shouldn’t be overlooked in your grooming adventure.
 In this section, we’ll explain the procedure for grooming each of them and what you can do to make sure they’re in tip-top shape.
 We’ll also give you recommendations for dog grooming supplies to help your dog look his best.